Parent’s Guide to YouTube Shorts

 4

-What Are the New YouTube Shorts Parental Controls?
+New YouTube Shorts Parental Controls

 In January 2026, YouTube introduced the ability for parents to set daily time limits on Shorts or block them entirely through supervised accounts.
 You can now set Shorts scrolling from zero to 120 minutes per day using Family Link.
 These are the strongest short-form video controls on any platform — but they only work within a supervised account.